Explore postgraduate training pathways in regional Queensland.

 Appointments to Queensland Pathology Training Programs are coordinated by the Medical Support Unit, Pathology Queensland (Health Support Queensland) in conjunction with Pathology Queensland's State Directors and Coordinators of Education and Training.
 Pathology recruitment is centralised by discipline/sub-specialty and not by facility.
 Training is accredited through the RCPA.

-Allowed - no limit is placed on the time taken to complete training.
+Minimum 20% of full-time commitment.
+No limit is placed on the time taken to complete training.

 Explore postgraduate training pathways in regional Queensland.